Fashion Shoot Featuring a DIY Seamless Paper Dress | Lindsay Adler

 It should be a no-brainer, but careful pre-shoot planning and visualization are essential to a successful photoshoot.
 Before even shooting one frame, Lindsay considered the shape, texture, and color of the dress and then built the set and lighting based on her observations.
 She also found a model that complemented the dress perfectly.
 The dress, made from a now discontinued Soft Gray seamless background from Savage Universal, contrasted brilliantly against the model’s skin.
 To make the dress pop even more, Lindsay used a darker gray seamless paper backdrop, also from Savage, called Fashion Gray.
 On top of all that, the dress consisted of three pieces: a skirt, a top, and a versatile neckpiece that shifted its way around the model’s body for an assortment of looks.

 Speaking about the dress, Lindsay said, “What’s really great about how this was constructed is there’s a lot of flexibility.
-So that neckpiece collar, we can have come off the shoulder [or] back around the head…so I’ll probably play around with that to give me a little bit more visual variety.”
+So that neckpiece collar, we can have come off the shoulder [or] back around the head… so I’ll probably play around with that to give me a little bit more visual variety.”

 If you’re familiar with Lindsay’s work, you’ll know that she’s no stranger to creating bold, bright, and colorful photographs.
 But the DIY seamless paper dress called for a different look.
 “The shot doesn’t benefit from a bright colored background or any visual distractions,” Lindsay explained.
 “So a fashion gray would be nice and clean and a little bit darker so the subject would pop out from the background.”

-Starting With One Light: A Profoto D2 + Extra Large Umbrella With Diffusion
+Starting with One Light: A Profoto D2 + Extra Large Umbrella with Diffusion

 A master at pre-visualizing her scene, Lindsay knew exactly where she wanted to add light to enhance the texture and shape of the dress as well as the model’s features.
 Because of this, she made a conscious decision to light from the side.